LearnLib/alex/documentation/src/main/docs/contents/user-manual/user-management/README.md

 The picture above shows the start page of ALEX.
 You can either create a new account <span class="label">1</span> or sign in <span class="label">2</span> with an existing account.
-In both cases, all you need to enter is an email address and a password.

 ## Updating the user profile